barvian/thesis/paper.md

 			<li>User chooses relaxation reminder time using the time picker</li>
 			<li>User taps "Set Reminder" button to create the reminder</li>
 		</ol>
 		<p>From observing the users' behavior, however, the second step seemed redundant; as the relaxation reminder is created anyway, any time the user picks on this screen should be used without the additional confirmation step.
-The "Set Reminder" button was therefore removed, and the functionality of the date picker was tweaked accordingly.</p>
+The "Set Reminder" button was therefore removed, and the functionality of the date picker was tweaked to configure the reminder automatically.</p>
 		<div class="c-flow c-flow--diagram">
 			<div class="c-flow__item">
 				{% include f.html f=39 %}